joh120/T5_Series/README.md

 Have your ever felt spoiled for choice ?
 Do you want your kickgame to be timeless and current ?

-This sneaker site helps guide aspiring sneakerhead or curious individuals to known among the most dominant sneaker brands in the market which sneaker there should have in their collection or perhaps shouldn't do without!
+This site is a guide to help aspiring sneakerhead or curious individuals to known among the most dominant sneaker brands in the market which sneaker there should have in their collection or perhaps which sneakers there shouldn't do without!